2020–21 Vanoli Cremona season

 The 2020–21 season is Vanoli Cremona's 22nd in existence and the club's 11th consecutive season in the top tier Italian basketball.

 Overview

 The 2019-20 season ended with no winners due to the coronavirus pandemic and economical issues started to arise in the club.
 President Aldo Vanoli called the community for help and, at the end, he found new investors and managed to submit the subscription to the 2020–21 LBA season.

 Meanwhile, in this first period of uncertainty, almost all players, except of Topias Palmi, were released.
 With the hiring of Paolo Galbiati as head coach, Cremona started building the team from the start.

-With coach Galbiati the team had a decent performance such the he was renewed until 2023.
+With coach Galbiati the team had a decent performance such that he was renewed until 2023.